Welcome to AidanBooth.com, my blog, the place I’ve been sharing content updates on the first day of each month since April 2012!

 Looking back, it was too good to be true.

 Something had to give… and eventually it did.
-So much of what I was doing relied on Google rankings, so when Google released the “May Day” algorithm change in May 2010, about 500 of my websites were slapped into oblivion, they disappeared from Google and have never re-surfaced!
+So much of what I was doing relied on Google rankings, so when Google released a major algorithm change (known as “May Day” to people in the SEO community) in May 2010, about 500 of my websites were slapped into oblivion, they disappeared from Google and have never re-surfaced!

-Luckily, only about 1/3rd of my websites were affected, and the ones that did get hit were still doing well in Yahoo, Bing, and other search engines.
+Luckily, only about 1/3rd of my websites were affected, and the ones that did get hit by Google were still doing well in Yahoo, Bing, and other search engines.

 A Time To Change